-The ability to perform a squat or partial squat is an essential primal movement in life we must all be able to do, whether you are 8 or 80 years old.
+The ability to perform a squat, goblet squat, partial squat, you name it, is an essential primal movement in life we must all be able to do, whether you are 8 or 80 years old.
 When we think of a squat, most of us associate the move with weight training or a specific sport activity.
 However, we all perform variations of a squat everyday with activities of daily living ranging from lifting a box to picking up a child or sitting down in a chair.
 Our ability to do this in a safe and correct manner can be the difference between injury and living a healthy, pain free life.

 Performing a squat assessment can provide valuable information about a client and potentially reduce their risk of injury.
 In addition to musculature stability and postural control, dysfunctional movement patterns can also be identified.
 The inability to perform a squat can be a predictor of a low back or ACL injury.
 (2, 3, 4) In this article each body region will be discussed along with common movement faults to be aware of.
 Part 2 will discuss intervention strategies to correct these dysfunctions.